cferdinandi/adventure/content/gm.md

 <p class="margin-bottom-small"><strong>Here are some things you can do as GM.</strong></p>

+- Introduce a new location
-- Present a monster or a location challenge
+- Spring a trap or attack
-- Reveal new information or foreshadowing
+- Reveal a secret about the world
-- Use up their resources
-- Separate them
-- Give an opportunity to shine
 - Put someone in a tough spot
-- Offer an opportunity, with or without cost
+- Offer a choice... with a cost
-- Present two choices

-<p class="margin-bottom-small"><strong>And here are some things you can do within a location.</strong></p>

-- Change the environment
-- Introduce a new creature
-- Make them backtrack
-- Present riches... at a price
-- Spring a trap